puppetlabs/puppet-docs/source/puppet/4.1/reference/services_agent_unix.markdown

 #### Starting the Service

 The best way to do this is with Puppet agent's init script / service configuration.
-If you installed Puppet with packages, they should have included an init script or service configuration for controlling Puppet agent, usually with the service name `puppet` (open source) or `pe-puppet` (Puppet Enterprise).
+If you installed Puppet with packages, they should have included an init script or service configuration for controlling Puppet agent, usually with the service name `puppet` (for both open source and Puppet Enterprise).

 In Puppet Enterprise, the agent service is automatically configured and started; you don't need to manually start it.